Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

    The latest Vagrant + VirtualBox combo that has been tested is _Vagrant 1.9.3_ and _VirtualBox 5.0.38_ (on Mac 10.12.6)

    Below are quick steps to get everything installed and running.

+   **Windows Installation**
-You can just go to the respective sites and download the necessary binaries (which you must do for Windows).
+   You can just go to the respective sites and download the necessary binaries.

    **Mac Installation**
    Install [homebrew](http://brew.sh/) if you don't have it and then run: